 The Blood Service’s scientific research is guided by the focus areas specified in the research strategy:

-• Blood supply chain efficiency
+• Blood supply chain

-• Effectiveness of cell therapies and transplantations
+• New cell therapies and compatibility of organ and tissue transplantations